ojizero/blog/content/posts/100DaysToOffload.md

 ## Perfect, an enemy of done?

-There are many enemies for finish a thing, perhaps the strongest of those enemies if perfection!
+There are many enemies for finishing a thing, perhaps the strongest of those enemies if perfection!
 Nothing is prefect, and striving for it will only bring delays, maybes, and nothing could be done.

 So let's start now, no need for things to be perfect, no need for things be flawless, but they need to be "done", in order to improve such that the next time you start, you'll be a touch closer to that impossible perfection.
 So here we go with the bad writing :D